google/mako/docs/STORAGE_LIBRARY.md

 > server limits.
 If you're using the storage library directly, you'll have to
 > do this yourself.

 *   A maximum of 100,000 runs per benchmark will retain sample data.
 If this maximum is reached, the system will prune the oldest runs periodically in order to maintain this limit for each benchmark.
 Pruned runs will have all SampleBatches associated with the run deleted, but the RunInfo entity will still be present (aggregates will be available, but individual data points will be missing).
 Also see the benchmark's BenchmarkInfo.retained_run_tag field to prevent special runs from getting deleted.
 *   A maximum of 1000 RunInfo creations per hour for a single benchmark.
 This limit is enforced via server failure response.
 *   A maximum of 20 RunInfo.tags values per run.
 This limit is enforced via server failure response.
-* A maximum of 1 MB for a single serialized BenchmarkInfo, RunInfo, or SampleBatch.
+*   A maximum of 1 MB for a single serialized ProjectInfo, BenchmarkInfo, RunInfo, or SampleBatch.
 This limit is enforced via server failure response.
     The standard Downsampler handles the size of SampleBatch data.
 *   A maximum of 6 SampleBatchs per run .
 The limit is enforced via server failure response.
 The standard Downsampler handles this.
 *   A maximum of 50,000 metric values per run.
 This is the total count of SamplePoint.metric_value_list fields populated for all SampleBatchs written for a single run.
 The standard Downsampler handles this.
 The limit is enforced via server failure response.
 *   A maximum of 5,000 SampleErrors per run .
 The limit is enforced via server failure response.
 The standard Downsampler handles this.
 *   A maximum of 1000 Metrics (actually ValueInfos) per benchmark.
 This limit is enforced via server failure response.
 *   A maximum of 800 KB for SampleAnnotations per run.
 The limit is enforced in the standard Downsampler by dropping annotations that exceed the limit.

 ## Cursors and Limits